nilaybhima/alltechstuff/docs/_posts/2020-04-11-ado-apply-dsc-config-for-azure-vms.md

 Publish-AzRmVMDscConfiguration @parameters -force - Verbose
 ```

-The next step is deploy the ARM Template with the DSC PowerShell Extension but first, it will require a SAS Token for the Storage Account to access it.
-There are two ways to achieve this: One is to obtain a SAS Token within the ARM Template.
+You can then deploy the ARM Template with the DSC PowerShell Extension but first, it will require a SAS Token to access the storage account.
+There are a few ways to achieve this: One is to obtain a SAS Token within the ARM Template.
 However, there is a bug currently which can be seen [here](https://github.com/MicrosoftDocs/azure-docs/issues/15061).
-Another way would be to use PowerShell to get a SAS Token:
+Another way would be to use PowerShell to get a SAS Token as in the snippet below:

 ```yaml
 $context = (Get-AzStorageAccount -ResourceGroupName '$(resourceGroupName)' -AccountName '$(storageAccountName)').context